alishehbaz/alishehbaz/README.md

 ---

-:dart: I'm currently open to work and searching for Spring 2022 & Summer 2022 SWE Internship opportunities.<br>
+:dart: I'm currently open to work and searching for Summer 2022 SWE Internship opportunities.<br>
 :book: I’m currently working on my portfolio site.<br>
 :abacus: I’m currently learning Docker.<br>
 :books: I want to learn loads of stuff and some of that includes Cybersecurity, DevOps and Artificial Intelligence.<br>